RetroDECK/ES-DE/INSTALL.md

 As long as ES hasn't frozen, you can always press F4 to close the application.

-As you can see above, you can override the home directory path using the `--home` flag. \
-So by running for instance the command `emulationstation --home ~/games/emulation` ES will look for all the configuration files under `~/games/emulation/.emulationstation`.
+As you can see above, you can override the home directory path using the `--home` flag.
+So by running for instance the command `emulationstation --home ~/games/emulation`, ES will use `~/games/emulation/.emulationstation` as its base directory.

 Writing an es_systems.cfg